Serpent seed: William Branham

 In 2014, Pastor Donny Reagan made news in the United States for promoting Branham's racial teachings.
-Several news outlets labeled Reagan as the "most racist pastor in America."
-Kacou Philippe, a leader of Branham's followers in Africa, was arrested in 2017 for hate speech and sentenced to one year prison after preaching in multiple African nations that blacks should be submissive towards whites.
-Philippe insisted decolonization of Africa was a sin, and that Africans could only prosper when in servitude to Europeans.
+Several news outlets referred to Reagan as the "most racist pastor in America."
+Kacou In 2017, Philippe, a leader of Branham's followers in Africa, was arrested and sentenced to one year in prison for violating hate speech laws in multiple African nations after he preached the belief that blacks should be submissive towards whites.
+Philippe stated that the decolonisation of Africa was a sin, and he also stated that Africans could only prosper when they were in servitude to Europeans.

 Arnold Murray

 Televangelist Arnold Murray (1929–2014), founder of The Shepherd's Chapel and a prominent televangelist, taught the serpent seed doctrine.
 He accepted the belief that the Jews (Kingdom of Judah) were descended from Adam through Seth, as the Bible describes.
 However, he held the view that the Kenites were the offspring of Cain.
 He also believed that they infiltrated the northern Kingdom of Israel.
-Murray's teachings are disputed by Protestant apologetics ministries CARM and the CRI.
+Murray's teachings are disputed by CARM, the CRI and other Protestant apologetics ministries.

-According to Southern Poverty Law, Murray was ordained a minister in 1958 by Roy Gillaspie and Kenneth Goff, two members of the KKK and early preachers of Christian Identity.
+According to the Southern Poverty Law Center, Murray was ordained a minister in 1958 by Roy Gillaspie and Kenneth Goff, two members of the KKK and early preachers of Christian Identity.
 Until at least 1978, Murray served as a leader in Gillaspie's Church of Jesus Christ–Christian organization, which had been founded by Wesley Swift.
 Murray was also connected to Goff's Soldiers of the Cross Training Institute where Christian Identity was taught.
 Dan Gayman, the most prominent Christian Identity Leader in the 1980s, attended the institute.

 Explaining his beliefs in a 1979 Shepherd's Bible, Murray explained that the Kenites were serpent's offspring who "slipped in among the Jewish people in Jerusalem and claim to be God's chosen people, when in fact they are of Lucifer."
-Connecting the Kennites to the modern Jewish people, Murray explained that "in 1967 … Jerusalem fell to the Kenites during the 6 day war".
+Connecting the Kenites to the modern Jewish people, Murray explained that "in 1967 … Jerusalem fell to the Kenites during the 6 day war".
 In another sermon, Murray said that the Kenites "are responsible for the slaying of Christ."
 Although his teachings portrayed Jews as descendants of Lucifer, Murray insisted that his beliefs were not anti-semitic.